 Private healthcare services are popular among those who can afford them, and expats with the means to do so are advised to take out a private medical insurance policy to cover costs.

 Public healthcare in Greece

-Despite Greece's less-than-ideal reputation for healthcare, public hospitals in Greece are still generally adequate and there are still professionals who do their best to deliver quality care.
+Public hospitals in Greece are still generally adequate and there are still professionals who do their best to deliver quality care.
 The biggest downside is long waiting periods in order to receive care.

 While some hospitals in more remote locations on islands may provide a lower standard of healthcare, the best public hospitals – usually concentrated in the major cities – offer care of a high standard.
 It is often the case that expats who require more sophisticated care than island hospitals can provide will be transported to a hospital in Athens or Thessaloniki.

 Most medical staff in Greece will speak some level of English, though this may differ based on their position and the location of the hospital.
-A doctor in Thessaloniki is more likely to speak English than a nurse in Preveza, for instance.

 Emergency care in Greece is free of charge regardless of one’s nationality.
 However, unless an expat is employed in the country, has a social security number (known as an AMKA) and pays for public health insurance, they will have to pay their own medical bills for most primary care visits.

 Expats in the early stages of moving and who have a European Health Insurance Card (EHIC) will also be provided with healthcare for a limited time.
 However, the cost of private care is not covered.